NB This program is subject to change as we add to the speaker roster. Please check back regularly for the latest schedule.

 PNG is currently undergoing a program of economic reform supported by a program from the International Monetary Fund.
 During this session, we heard an update on the current state of its economy, the prospects for growth, and the key elements of the planned reforms, which have involved key changes to the foreign exchange regime.

-We take a look at the PNG’s economic potential through the experienced eyes of three major companies that have played a critical long-term role in its 50-year history.
+We take a look at the PNG’s economic potential through the experienced eyes of two major companies that have played a critical long-term role in its 50-year history.
+Speakers include:

 A panel of experts discuss the key features of PNG’s prevailing investment climate with Andrew Wilkins, Publishing Director at Business Advantage International.
 Participants include:

 Massive public and private investment in fibre, satellite and microwave connectivity is enabling business and government to find reap the dividends of going digital.
-This sessions will explore PNG’s connectivity roadmap, and consider some of the cloud-based innovations now starting to roll out.
+This session will explore PNG’s connectivity roadmap, and consider some of the cloud-based innovations now starting to roll out.
+Speakers include:

 If PNG is to capitalise on the opportunities of the next decade, key investments in enabling infrastructure will be necessary.
-This sessions will look at the current investment pipeline and the opportunities for private sector participation.
+This session will look at the current investment pipeline and the opportunities for private sector participation.
+Speakers include:

 *invited